 The V-shape bridge created would then be called an open bridge, the pool cue stick would then be placed in the middle of that bridge leaving the knuckle joint and thumb joint to hold the cue in a stable and firm position.
 The bridge can also be adjusted by raising or lowering your bridge hand knuckles and thumb.

 - Great for long shots

 - Not accurate for skilled shots

-The closed hand bridge technique is most common among professional pool players out there, the grip hold on the cue is much more stabled.
+The closed-hand bridge technique is most common among professional pool players out there, the grip hold on the cue is much more stable.
 To create a closed bridge, make a fist with your hand and put it on the pool table, open your index finger and thumb, now wrap them around the cue stick for a firm grip.

 - Gives more accurate shots than usual

 - Not as easy to learn